Ihaveplayedthesegamesbefore/FirstPersonMovement.js/README.md

        Also sub to my kofi if you like :) https://ko-fi.com/thebiblecodex p.s you can also rotate picked up objects by holding R and moving your mouse! :)
+ALSO btw this also includes head bobbing for realism...